 Published January 25th, 2017 by Bob Ciura

 Vodafone (VOD) is an uncommon stock.
-It has a high dividend yield of 6%–roughly three times the average dividend yield in the S&P 500.
+It can certainly be considered one of a a surprisingly small amount of high dividend stocks thanks to its yield of 6%–roughly three times the average dividend yield in the S&P 500.
 And, it has a long history of raising its dividend.

 Vodafone is headquartered in the U.K. Its dividend payments fluctuate based on prevailing exchange rates.

 But it would be on the list of Dividend Aristocrats, if its dividend payments were measured in its own currency.

 The Dividend Aristocrats are a set of 50 companies in the S&P 500 that have raised their dividends for at least 25 years in a row.

 You can see the entire list of all 50 Dividend Aristocrats here.

 Vodafone not only maintains a high yield, but it also grows its payout steadily over time.

 That combination is the “secret sauce” of dividend stocks that could produce excellent long-term returns.

 This article will review Vodafone’s business model and how the company can sustain its high yield going forward.